Makhavhu7/FINANCE-AI/demo/OVERVIEW.md

 Digital human video (toggle full-screen, audio).

-💡 Inspiration
+Inspiration

 Inspired by the need for engaging financial education, using AR to make learning interactive and stokvels for cultural relevance.

-📌 Future Improvements
+Future Improvements

 Enhance AR with 3D financial visualizations.

 Fine-tune larger LLM (e.g., via RunPod GPU).

-Add multiplayer quizzes and stokvel API.
+Add multiplayer quizzes and Use Better GPU TO HANDLE MULTIPLE WORKERS AT THE SAME TIME.